lbodlev888/govpn/README.md

 2. Verifies the source address matches the expected server endpoint.
 3. Decodes `ServerHello`, computes `ss2 = Decaps(DK_client, ct2)`.
 Failure means the server
    used the wrong client public key.
-4. Derives the **same** `K = HKDF-SHA256(ss1 || ss2, nil, version, 32)`.
+4. Derives the **same** `Kc2s` and `Ks2c` from `ss1 || ss2` (info `"c2s"` / `"s2c"`).
-5. Initializes ChaCha20-Poly1305 with `K`.
+5. Zeroes its send/receive counters, then initializes ChaCha20-Poly1305 for each direction.
    Tunnel is now ready.

 ### Authentication property

-Because `ss1` can only be recovered with `DK_server` and `ss2` only with `DK_client`, only the legitimate holders of both private keys can derive `K`.
+Because `ss1` can only be recovered with `DK_server` and `ss2` only with `DK_client`, only the legitimate holders of both private keys can derive the session keys.
 An attacker holding *one* of the two keys still cannot.
 There are no signatures and no certificates — authentication is a side-effect of mutual key encapsulation.

 ### Re-handshake